 - a.
 Make sure the generator is on a level surface. - b.
 Unscrew the oil filler/dipstick cap from the engine. - c.
 Using a funnel, add the appropriate amount of oil into the crankcase.
-You will know the crankcase is full when the oil level has reached the lower lip of the opening you have just poured the oil into. - d.
-Replace the oil filler cap.
+You can check the oil level of the generator with the dipstick located below the oil filler cap.
+Simply pull the dipstick out and the indicated oil level is on the end of the stick. - d.
+Replace oil filler cap.

-WARNING: Do not overfill the crankcase.
+WARNING: DO NOT overfill the crankcase.
 This may damage the motor and shorten the overall life of your generator.